7 Major Medtech Trends (2022-2027)

 Teladoc is one of many telehealth companies that saw massive growth in 2020 and 2021.

 Teladoc reports revenue of nearly $300 million in Q3 2020.
 Which represents 109% growth compared with Q3 in the previous year.

 Searches for “Teladoc Health” have increased by 131% over the past 5 years.

 2. Artificial intelligence augments healthcare processes

-According to CB Insights research, healthcare AI funding reached an all-time high with $2.1 billion in Q3 2020 across 121 deals.
+According to CB Insights research, healthcare AI funding reached $2.1 billion in Q3 2020 across 121 deals.

 The FDA has largely embraced artificial intelligence.